Next steps for building a modern talent ecosystem

 The cost of these disparate technologies is not just the annual subscription rate.
 Resources are required for integration, compliance, enablement, adoption, workflows, and reporting.
 Not to mention the additional time and expense required to onboard someone who is completely new to your organization.
 Every specialized tool added to the talent tech stack has to be evaluated for the total cost of ownership.

 To go through this transformation so your team can work in a talent ecosystem requires tools that span the talent lifecycle.
 That’s why Findem’s Talent Data Cloud is so important.
-The omni-channel talent platform makes it possible for a recruiter to identify and engage talent, expand or contract channels, and report on pipeline status all in one place.
+The multichannel talent platform makes it possible for a recruiter to identify and engage talent, expand or contract channels, and report on pipeline status all in one place.

 Next steps for building a talent ecosystem